 Everyone has to shave, right?
 If razors take up too big a chunk of your budget, here’s a little secret that will save you big bucks: Razor blades degrade much faster when they’re left wet.
 If you either blot your razor dry on a towel after use or maybe use a hair dryer to dry it, you’ll radically extend the life of the blade.

 Clark himself is famous for taking a 17-cent disposable razor that he uses everyday and making it last for 12 months by using the blotting method!

 7. Raise the deductible on your insurance.

 The typical auto insurance customer can save up to $500 a year by bumping their deductible up from $250 to $500.
-That savings jumps on average to $1,000 annually if you make the leap to a $1,000 deductible.
+But for the maximum savings, you should always opt for a $1,000 deductible.